msnijder30/JKik/README.md

 #Receiving messages

-Simply create a class and let it extend KikBot.
+Simply create a class and let it extend `KikBot`.
 You'll be prompted to add the unimplemented methods, and you're ready to go!

 ###A basic bot